oceanwp/ocean-extra/readme.txt

 The Admin Settings panel offers control over additional features, like regenerating the local Google fonts CSS file, disabling the "edit" link on post archive pages which is visible to admins, and more.

-= PREMIUM FEATURES =
+= PREMIUM OCEAN FEATURES =

-Some of the most outsanding premium features controled by the Ocean Extra's OceanWP panel include:
+Some of the most outsanding premium features controled by the Ocean Extra's OceanWP Panel include:
 * Ocean Images: Import royalty free images and icons directly to your Media Library, a feature that is included in the Ocean Core Extensions Bundle and the Ocean Pro Demos plugin.
 * Full Website Templates: Import any of the 220+ full website templates (demos, site kits) to kick start your website fast.
 * Elementor Widgets: Disable or enable any of the widgets that come with the Ocean Elementor Widgets plugin.